North Macedonia: Geography

 North Macedonia also has scenic mountains.
 They belong to two different mountain ranges: the first is the Šar Mountains that continues to the West Vardar/Pelagonia group of mountains (Baba Mountain, Nidže, Kožuf and Jakupica), also known as the Dinaric range.
 The second range is the Osogovo–Belasica mountain chain, also known as the Rhodope range.
 The mountains belonging to the Šar Mountains and the West Vardar/Pelagonia range are younger and higher than the older mountains of the Osogovo-Belasica mountain group.
 Mount Korab of the Šar Mountains on the Albanian border, at 2764 m, is the tallest mountain in North Macedonia.
 In North Macedonia there are 1,100 large sources of water.
 The rivers flow into three different basins: the Aegean, the Adriatic and the Black Sea.

 The Aegean basin is the largest.
 It covers 87% of the territory of North Macedonia, which is 22075 km2.
 Vardar, the largest river in this basin, drains 80% of the territory or 20459 km2.
 Its valley plays an important part in the economy and the communication system of the country.
 The Vardar Valley project is considered to be crucial for the strategic development of the country.
 The river Black Drin forms the Adriatic basin, which covers an area of about 3320 km2, i.e., 13% of the territory.
 It receives water from Lakes Prespa and Ohrid.
 The Black Sea basin is the smallest with only 37 km2.
 It covers the northern side of Mount Skopska Crna Gora.
-This is the source of the river Binachka Morava, which joins the Morava, and later, the Danube, which flows into the Black Sea.
+This is the source of the river Binačka Morava, which joins the Morava, and later, the Danube, which flows into the Black Sea.
 North Macedonia has around fifty ponds and three natural lakes, Lake Ohrid, Lake Prespa and Lake Dojran.
 In North Macedonia there are nine spa towns and resorts: Banište, Banja Bansko, Istibanja, Katlanovo, Kežovica, Kosovrasti, Banja Kočani, Kumanovski Banji and Negorci.